susan-roehampton/OS-Coursework/week5.md

 ## 5. Security Baseline Verification Script (security-baseline.sh)

-The security baseline verification script was created to automatically validate that all security configurations from Week 4 and Week 5 remain enforced.
+The security baseline verification script was created to significantly validate that all security configurations from Week 4 and Week 5 remain enforced.

 #!/bin/bash